mzohaib10/datascience-starters/README.md

 # datascience-starters
-Notebooks and datasets to a datascience project started
+Notebooks and datasets to kickstart a datascience project